Below are the 27 ranking factors you need to pay the closest attention to for on page SEO in 2020.

 Many new SEO copywriters and bloggers forget about this…

-They put the keyword right near the end of their introduction or even later in their article.
+They put the primary keyword right near the end of their introduction or even later in their blog post.

-Be sure to check before you publish your article if it’s within in the first 50 to 100 words.
+Be sure to check before you publish your blog content, if it’s within in the first 50 to 100 words.

 10: Subheadings In H2 Tags

-Using header tags for your subheadings allows search engine crawlers to build a clear picture of your page, and the sub-topics you’ve written about.
+Using header tags for your subheadings allows search engines to build a clear picture of your page, and the sub-topics you’ve written about.

 11: LSI Keywords In Content